-After years of repeatedly rebuilding houses, some communities are now opting to move homeowners to higher ground
+After years of repeatedly rebuilding houses, some communities are now opting to move

 Back when he lived with one ear permanently tuned to the weather forecast, Carl Moose used to joke that he never needed to redecorate his house.
 Every two years, Mother Nature did it for him.